Trump appeals as judge OKs Manhattan DA getting tax returns

-Vance has been seeking Trump’s tax returns from the president’s longtime accounting firm, Mazars USA, for more than a year, since Trump’s former personal lawyer, Michael Cohen, told Congress that the president had misled tax officials, insurers and business associated about the value of his assets.
+Vance has been seeking Trump’s tax returns from the president’s longtime accounting firm, Mazars USA, for more than a year, since Trump’s former personal lawyer Michael Cohen told Congress that the president had misled tax officials, insurers and business associates about the value of his assets.
+Congress is also pursuing Trump’s financial records.

+Trump's lawyers immediately appealed Marrero’s Thursday ruling to the Second Circuit Court of Appeals.
+The president said he expected the case to end up back before the Supreme Court.

+The appeal means it is unlikely Vance's office will get its hands on Trump’s tax returns before November’s presidential election.
+Because they are being sought as part of a confidential grand jury investigation, they would not automatically be made public.

-That time span pertains to an investigation related to payoffs to two women, including porn actress Stormy Daniels, to keep them quiet during the 2016 presidential campaign about alleged extramarital affairs with Trump.
+That time span pertains to an investigation related to payoffs to two women — porn actress Stormy Daniels and model Karen McDougal — to keep them quiet during the 2016 presidential campaign about alleged extramarital affairs with Trump.
 Trump has denied the affairs.

-Messages seeking comment on the ruling were left with Trump's lawyer.
-A spokesperson for Vance's office declined comment.

 Trump, through his lawyers, has argued that the subpoena was issued in bad faith, might have been politically motivated and amounted to harassment of him, especially since the wording mimicked the language in congressional subpoenas.